markstewie/craft-deploy/readme.md

 # Craft Deploy by Bluegg - Extended to included Gulp buildtasks for awesome local Craft development experience.

-## Get your local development up and running fast with

 This is a kind of opinionated way to develop websites based on what I normally start with.
 It includes.
 - Bootstrap library (configured so you add only the modules you need)
 - HTML5 Boilerplate basic files and improved main Craft layout file